The Ultimate Guide to Coworking Spaces in Barcelona

 Opens: 7am – 9.30pm Monday to Friday; 9am – 1pm Saturday

 What’s it like?
-One of the larger coworking operators, Cloudworks has spaces in Sant Antoni, Passeig de Gràcia, Sagrada Familia, Sant Joan, Sant Pere and somewhere called Madrid.
+One of the larger coworking operators, Cloudworks has coworking spaces in Barcelona such as Sant Antoni, Passeig de Gràcia, Sagrada Família, [email protected] and somewhere called Madrid.
 It offers a full range of services, as you might expect for such a rapidly expanding coworking office.

 Address: Various, see website